 The first European settler in the Canberra district is thought to have been Joshua John Moore.
 The land he took over covered the present Canberra city centre.
-Moore called his station after the name given by the Ngunnawal people who had occupied the district for millennia.
+Moore called his station after the name given by the Ngambri and Ngunnawal people who had occupied the district for millennia.
 The newcomers wrote the name as 'Canberry’ or ‘Kamberry’.

 As explorers, drovers and pastoralists came to the Canberra district from the 1820s, water sources were taken over for sheep, horses and cattle and their traditional lands taken from the Ngunnawal, Walgalu and Ngarigo.

 On 7 December Charles Throsby Smith, Joseph Wild and James Vaughan become the first Europeans to visit the Limestone Plains.
 They were searching for the Murrumbidgee River (the 'Big River') but after climbing Black Mountain they returned home.

 In April Charles Throsby discovers the Murrumbidgee River near Pine Island in Tuggeranong.

 On 1 June Captain Mark Currie and his exploration party pass through Tuggeranong which he calls Isabella's Plain after the daughter of Governor Brisbane.
 He goes on to discover the Monaro.

 James Ainslie arrives on the Limestone Plains with a flock of sheep owned by Robert Campbell.
 Campbell is granted the land as compensation for a lost cargo ship and, by 1833, builds a homestead on the property which he calls 'Duntroon'.